 No tangible item can show “I was thinking of you” for me like someone filling in my shoes without being asked.

-I can get lost in the roles of mom, wife, employee, daughter, caregiver, friend, and volunteer.
+I can get lost in the roles of mom, employee, daughter, caregiver, friend, and volunteer.
 I forget sometimes about thrill and adventure; about trying new things.
 I need to be reminded from time to time that I can also be silly, creative, a workout warrior, an explorer, and even a free spirit.
 However, I will rarely spend money on myself for things that fit in these categories.
 Remembering my love of adventure but pairing that with my frugality reminds me that having enough time is not the only roadblock to more adventure in my life.
 Thus, this year my wish list has “activities and adventures” on it.
-That may be a gift card for some yoga or kickboxing classes, a promise of a mountain biking adventure, a progressive dinner to different local spots with a friend, an art class, or a geocaching outing.
+That may be a gift card for some yoga or kickboxing classes, a promise of a hiking adventure, a progressive dinner to different local spots with a friend, an art class, or a geocaching outing.
 I would love for someone to gift me a fun experience.

 WRAPPING IT UP

 So this year, instead of boxes under the tree, I am hoping for wishes on the star.
 Will I be brave enough to actually share my wish list when asked what I want for Christmas?
 I hope so.
 If nothing else, I hope I inspire someone else to consider new ideas for what gifts can mean… experiences and time can sometimes be even more valuable than items.
-Also, maybe this will inspire you gift givers to treat someone in your life to some pampering, some quiet time, some friend time, a date, or an adventure.
+Also, maybe this will inspire you, gift givers, to treat someone in your life to some pampering, some quiet time, some friend time, a date, or an adventure.

 Wishing you all a very happy holiday season!